 Data collection was done according to the observer instructions in Appendix A. All passenger vehicles less than 10,000 pounds Gross Vehicle Weight Rating (GVWR) were eligible to be observed.
 Survey information was recorded on an observation data collection form (Appendix B).
-The form was designed so that pertinent site information could be documented, including date, day of week, time, weather condition, and direction of traffic flow.
+The form was designed to document all pertinent site information including date, day of week, time, weather condition, and direction of traffic flow.
 Each one-page form included space to record information on 25 vehicles, the driver of each vehicle, and the outboard, front seat passenger, if any.
-When more than 25 observations were made at a site, additional sheets were used and all sheets for the observation site-period were fastened together.
-Observations included occupant gender, age category, and race, in addition to safety belt use.
+Additional sheets were used if more than 25 cars were observed and all sheets for the observation site-period were fastened together.
+The data collected included occupant gender, age category, and race in addition to safety belt use.

 If data could not be collected at a site due to a temporary problem such as bad weather or a temporary traffic impediment, collection was rescheduled at the same site for the same time of day and, where possible, day of the week.
-If a site could not be used due to a more permanent factor, the next available selected alternate in the same county-stratum was been used.
+However, no such instances occurred during the 2018 collection.
+If a site could not be used due to a more permanent factor, the next available selected alternate in the same county-stratum was used.
 In future surveys, the original site will be reconsidered if possible; otherwise, the alternate site will be selected as the new, official location.